Federico di Sanseverino: Biography

-In November 1494, the new pope sent Cardinal Sanseverino as papal legate to Charles VIII of France in Siena.
+In November 1494, the new pope sent Sanseverino as papal legate to Charles VIII of France in Siena.
 He returned quickly to Rome, where his loyalty was suspected by the pope.
-In order to frighten the rebels of Ostia, Cardinal Sanseverino and Cardinal Bernardino Lunati were arrested following the consistory of 10 December 1494, and held in the Apostolic Palace until 19 December 1494.
-He was then sent again as legate to Charles VIII; he subsequently accompanied the French king on his entrance to Rome on 31 December 1494.
-He traveled with the pope to Orvieto on 27 May 1495 and returned to Rome with the pontiff on 27 June.
+In retaliation for the Franco-Milan alliance, Cardinals Sanseverino and Bernardino Lunati were arrested following the consistory of 10 December 1494, and held in the Apostolic Palace until 19 December 1494.
+He was then subsequently released to arrange the French king's entrance to Rome on 31 December 1494.

+After the conquest of the Kingdom of Naples by the French, Sanseverino re-aligned with Ludovico il Moro and supported an anti-French coalition.
+In May 1495, he briefly held the position of captain of the Church's men-at-arms.
+He resumed managing relations between the French court and the Curia and was involved in the work of reconciling the Orsini and Colonna families, with the aim of keeping Alexander VI under pressure.

-On 8 February 1496 he became apostolic administrator of the see of Thérouanne, occupying this post until 12 November 1498.
-On 1 July 1497 he became apostolic administrator of the see of Vienne and held this office until 26 January 1515.
-On 3 August 1499 he left, with the pope's permission, for Milan to join Cardinal Ascanio Sforza.
+On 8 February 1496, he became apostolic administrator of the see of Thérouanne, occupying this post until 12 November 1498.
+On 1 July 1497, he became apostolic administrator of the see of Vienne and held this office until 26 January 1515, when he resigned in favour of his nephew Alessandro.

+With a second French incursion into Lombardy, in the summer of 1499, Sanseverino returned north to participate in the defence of the duchy.
+He became the commendatory abbot of Morimondo Abbey.
+On that occasion, the not always idyllic relations with the Moro experienced a moment of relaxation and allowed him to take possession of the abbeys of Morimondo and S. Vittore, both in Milan.

+At the beginning of September, he followed the defeated duke in his hasty escape towards the imperial lands, but in February 1500, he himself led, with his brother Galeazzo and Cardinal Sforza, the Milanese troops to reconquer Milan.
+He was then sent by the duke to Maximilian of Habsburg with 40,000 ducats to urge his descent into Italy in defence of the Sforza power.
+The final collapse of the ducal troops pushed him to remain at the imperial court.
+However, in September 1500, he opted for a reconciliation with Louis XII.

 He participated in the papal conclave of September 1503 that elected Pope Pius III.
 He also participated in the papal conclave of October 1503 that elected Pope Julius II.